MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 ## Block access to unsanctioned cloud apps

-Cloud App Security uses the built-in [**Unsanctioned**](governance-discovery.md#BKMK_SanctionApp) app tag to mark cloud apps as prohibited for use, available in both the Cloud Discovery and Cloud app catalog pages.
-By enabling the integration with Defender for Endpoint, you can seamlessly block access to unsanctioned apps with a single click in the Cloud App Security portal.
+Defender for Cloud Apps uses the built-in [**Unsanctioned**](governance-discovery.md#BKMK_SanctionApp) app tag to mark cloud apps as prohibited for use, available in both the Cloud Discovery and Cloud app catalog pages.
+By enabling the integration with Defender for Endpoint, you can seamlessly block access to unsanctioned apps with a single click in the Defender for Cloud Apps portal.

 ### How blocking works

-Apps marked as **Unsanctioned** in Cloud App Security are automatically synced to Defender for Endpoint, usually within a few minutes.
+Apps marked as **Unsanctioned** in Defender for Cloud Apps are automatically synced to Defender for Endpoint, usually within a few minutes.
 More specifically, the domains used by these unsanctioned apps are propagated to endpoint devices to be blocked by Microsoft Defender Antivirus within the Network Protection SLA.

 ### How to enable cloud app blocking with Defender for Endpoint

 Use the following steps to enable access control for cloud apps:

-1. In Cloud App Security, under the settings cog, select **Settings**, under **Cloud Discovery** select **Microsoft Defender for Endpoint**, and then select **Block unsanctioned apps**.
+1. In Defender for Cloud Apps, under the settings cog, select **Settings**, under **Cloud Discovery** select **Microsoft Defender for Endpoint**, and then select **Block unsanctioned apps**.

     ![Screenshot showing how to enable blocking with Defender for Endpoint](media/mde-integration.png)

 1. In Microsoft 365 Defender, go to **Settings** > **Endpoints** > **Advanced features**, and then select **Custom network indicators**.
 For information about network indicators, see [Create indicators for IPs and URLs/domains]((/microsoft-365/security/defender-endpoint/indicator-ip-domain).

-    This allows you to leverage Microsoft Defender Antivirus network protection capabilities to block access to a predefined set of URLs using Cloud App Security, either by manually assigning [app tags](governance-discovery.md#BKMK_SanctionApp) to specific apps or automatically using an [app discovery policy](cloud-discovery-policies.md#creating-an-app-discovery-policy).
+    This allows you to leverage Microsoft Defender Antivirus network protection capabilities to block access to a predefined set of URLs using Defender for Cloud Apps, either by manually assigning [app tags](governance-discovery.md#BKMK_SanctionApp) to specific apps or automatically using an [app discovery policy](cloud-discovery-policies.md#creating-an-app-discovery-policy).

     ![Screenshot showing how to enable custom network indicators in Defender for Endpoint](media/mde-custom-network-indicators.png)